Socially Responsible Business at Hult: An Adventure In Pedagogy

 Hult students are prepared to change the world.

 Be part of a school that supports students doing good business, while doing good for our planet.
-Check out our programs and you can help create the future you want to see.
+Check out our Master’s in Social Entrepreneurship.
+Still taking applicants for September 2022.